Rex Parsons

 prof_pic.jpg

-In general, I enjoy learning new things, programming with R and python, and applied problems relating to healthcare and biomedical research.
+In general, I enjoy learning new things, programming with R, and applied problems relating to healthcare and biomedical research.

-Outside of research, I enjoy riding motorbikes, filter coffee and strength training.
+Outside of work, I enjoy riding motorbikes, filter coffee and strength training.

 selected publications